 The $250 Deluxe box set sold out (3000 units) as soon as it went on sale.
 More will be available March 5th, 2021.
 There will also be a $160 set with exactly the same 10 CD’s, but without a hard-cover book.
 That set will be sold in stores and online retail sites.
 Meanwhile, all of the tracks can be streamed on the Neil Young Archives website.
 Membership is just $1.99 a month, and you have access to all of Neil Young’s releases.

 There are three recordings of “Love/Art Blues”, a song which was worked on during the Homegrown sessions.
-A solo version, and the first band version (on Disc-6 of the box set) are both very good.
+A solo version, and a trio version (on Disc-6 of the box set) are both very good.
 The third version has a poor ending.
 An impressive recording of the song can be found on the CSNY 1974 live album.
 You can’t beat CSN&Y harmonies.
 Proof of that is a solo version of “Through My Sails” which screams out for the harmonies of CSN (if you’re used to the Zuma version).

 Other previously unreleased standouts include the first studio version of “The Bridge”, “Homefires” & “Daughters” (both from the Homegrown sessions), and “Come Along And Say You Will” (from 1972, the same year as Harvest).
 Plus, there are nice live versions of “Stringman” and “Midnight On The Bay”.
 These two are on a disc separate from the three concert discs.